-Since there are no real plans to develop a 64 bit uTorrent Mac app, all uTorrent Classic users that want to make the upgrade to macOS Catalina are automatically switched to uTorrent Web for Mac.
-Since the utorrent Classic is a 32 bit application and the new version of macOS is only compatible with 64 bit apps, the need for this change is imminent.
+Since there are no real plans to develop a 64 bit uTorrent Mac app, all uTorrent Classic users that want to make the upgrade to macOS Monterey are automatically switched to uTorrent Web for Mac.
+Since the uTorrent Classic is a 32 bit application and the new version of macOS is only compatible with 64 bit apps, the need for this change is imminent.

-With the arrival of the version of macOS Big Sur, people who resisted the change to Catalina had to make a choice: let Mac software go out of date and run security risks to keep the old uTorrent; upgrade to Big Sur and use uTorrent web browser app, or find a uTorrent alternative.
-Since there will also be no updates to the software in Monterey, we think that the best option is to find a replacement.
+With the arrival of the version of macOS Monterey, people who resisted the change to Catalina and Big Sur had to make a choice: let Mac software go out of date and run security risks to keep the old uTorrent; upgrade to Monterey and use uTorrent web browser app, or find a uTorrent alternative.

 Fortunately, there are so many awesome alternatives to uTorrent that this choice should be easy — find a better uTorrent 64 bit Mac replacement!